Dante Labs was founded in 2016 and since then they have grown by leaps and bounds in the direct-to-consumer sector of genetic testing.

 Dante Labs’ Trustpilot site is littered with complaints from customers.
 Most of the complaints pertain to customer service issues and not receiving reports that were purchased.
 There are also complaints regarding data quality and inconsistencies within the genome sequencing data that people have received.

 Even some of the positive reviews have some negative comments included in them, such as the one with the title ’Stressful company to Trust.’

-At the time of writing, the Trustpilot page for Dante Labs has 3.5 stars.
+At the time of writing, the Trustpilot page for Dante Labs in the US has 2.6 stars.

 Reddit has many subreddits that discuss Dante Labs’ business operations.
 The most popular subreddits are:

 Many of the topics are negative and accuse the company of being a scam, providing bogus data, or not delivering purchases.

 Dante Labs is not the same as 23andMe in that Dante Labs offer whole genome sequencing while 23andMe only offers ancestry DNA testing with a basic health report.

 In addition, 23andMe uses a genotyping genetic test that tests less than 0.1% of the genome while the whole genome sequencing tests provided by Dante Labs, Full Genomes, Veritas and Sequencing.com tests 100% of the genome.